-- Drink at least 10 - 12 glasses of fluid a day (especially drinks that contain electrolytes).
+- Drink at least 10 to 12 glasses of fluid a day (especially drinks that contain electrolytes ).

 - Avoid alcohol or caffeinated beverages (such as colas or coffee).

-- Avoid intense exercise and sexual intercourse, which can cause ovarian discomfort and may cause ovarian cysts to rupture or leak or cause the ovaries to twist and cut off blood flow (ovarian torsion).
+- Avoid intense exercise and sexual intercourse.
+These activities can cause ovarian discomfort and may cause ovarian cysts to rupture or leak, or cause the ovaries to twist and cut off blood flow (ovarian torsion).

 - Take an over-the-counter pain reliever such as acetaminophen (Tylenol).

-You should weigh yourself each day to make sure you are not putting on too much weight (5 or more pounds a day).
+You should weigh yourself each day to make sure you are not putting on too much weight (5 or more pounds or about 2 kilograms or more a day).